harnoor-singh/ENGI1020-Final-Project/README.md

 We have made a clone of Google Chrome Dinosaur's Game (without the gravity) and emulated it on Arduino's LCD Screen.

-To run the python code, you have to first run the requuired firmware on your Arduino, and pip install the required modules(namely engi1020).
+To run the python code, you have to first run the required firmware on your Arduino, and pip install the required modules(namely engi1020).
 For instructions, please email/message me.

 The firmware files are in **fix** folder, and one has to upload them via Arduino IDE.